Dick Walsh (executive): Soccer commissioner, then Angel GM

-After 18 years with the Dodgers, he was chosen to serve as commissioner of first the United Soccer Association (USA) in 1966, then the North American Soccer League (NASL), which resulted from the merger of the USA and the National Professional Soccer League (NPSL) prior to the 1968 season.
+After 18 years with the Dodgers, he was chosen to serve as commissioner of first the United Soccer Association (USA) in 1966, then the North American Soccer League (NASL), which resulted from the merger of the USA and the National Professional Soccer League (NPSL) in 1968.
 He served the NASL through its first full season, 1968, then returned to baseball.

-In October 1968, Fred Haney, the 70-year-old general manager of the California Angels, retired and Walsh was named his successor by Angel owner Gene Autry.
+In October 1968, Fred Haney, the 72-year-old general manager of the California Angels, retired and Walsh was named his successor by Angel owner Gene Autry.
 Walsh had to rebuild the team's front office, as in the months just prior to Haney's retirement, his two top aides, Marvin Milkes and Cedric Tallis, left to take over the two American League expansion teams set to debut in 1969, the Seattle Pilots and Kansas City Royals.

 Walsh then faced another test after the 1969 season began, when the Angels lost 28 of their first 39 games.
 Walsh fired Bill Rigney, the only manager in the club's Major League history to that point, and replaced him with Lefty Phillips, who had just joined the Angel front office after a long career as a scout and pitching coach with the Dodgers.

 The Phillips hiring pulled the Angels out of their tailspin and they finished third that season in the American League West Division.
 Then during the 1969–70 offseason, Walsh acquired the highly talented but controversial outfielder Alex Johnson in an inter-league trade with the Cincinnati Reds.
 Johnson was a feared batter, but disciplinary problems had caused three National League teams to give up on him.
 In 1970, Johnson put those problems behind him.
 He batted .329 with 202 hits and captured the AL batting title, while the Angels won 86 games and finished a strong third in their division.
 During the 1970–71 offseason, Walsh traded for another heavy-hitting outfielder, Tony Conigliaro of the Boston Red Sox, who had hit 36 home runs, fourth in the American League, during 1970.

 The 1971 season began with the Angels considered probable AL West contenders.
 But Johnson and Phillips clashed over the outfielder's on-field behavior, resulting in multiple team suspensions.
 Johnson was handed a season-ending ban on June 26 (which he contested in court); his year ended after only 65 games and saw his average decline almost 70 points, with two home runs.
 Conigliaro played in only 74 games and was batting .222 with four home runs when he announced his retirement on July 11.
 The 26-year-old had battled vision problems since he was seriously beaned in an August 18, 1967, game—ironically, against the Angels.
 The 1971 Angels fell below .500 in mid-May, then finished ten games and two notches below Tallis' three-year-old Royals.
 Walsh was fired on October 20, 1971 despite four years remaining on his seven‐year contract.
 Harry Dalton succeeded him one week later on October 27.